kvasdopil/ui-gen/docs/MEMORY.md

   - Files page (`/files`): "Workspaces - UI Generator"
   - Workspace page (`/ws/:id`): "{workspace name} - UI Generator" (updates when workspace name changes, shows "Untitled workspace" if name is empty)
   - Location: `src/app/files/page.tsx`, `src/app/ws/[id]/page.tsx`
+- WorkspaceHeader component: `src/components/WorkspaceHeader.tsx`
+  - Fixed position in top-left corner (z-index 9999) with workspace name and back navigation
+  - Back button is a Next.js Link component (not a button) so users can see the destination URL on hover
+  - Navigates to `/files` page when clicked
+  - Includes EditableTitle component for in-place workspace name editing
+  - Download button appears on hover (opacity transition) and exports workspace as ZIP file
+  - Prevents event propagation to avoid interfering with viewport interactions